 As long as you’re using honey in moderation, it can be completely safe and often can help with the following;

-Honey Can Help Dog Allergies
+Honey Can Help Dog Seasonal Allergies

-Honey naturally contains small amounts of pollen - so if you start introducing honey to your pet’s diet, this can slowly help your dog’s immune system to cope and recognize the foreign bodies, and develop antibodies to combat the airborne pollen.
+Honey naturally contains small amounts of pollen - so if you start introducing honey to your pet’s diet, this can slowly help your dog’s immune system to cope and recognize the foreign bodies, and develop antibodies to target the airborne pollen.

 Honey Can Help Digestion

 Honey can offer great and natural support to your dog’s gut health.
-Packed full of antioxidants, nutrients, and probiotics, this sweet syrup, when added to your pup’s diet in small quantities, can help provide your pet with bacterial lowering properties and a normal inflammatory response that can help support the digestive tract health.
+Packed full of antioxidants, nutrients, and probiotics, this sweet syrup, when added to your pup’s diet in small quantities, can help provide your pet with bacterial balancing properties and a normal inflammatory response that can help support the digestive tract health.

 Honey nourishes the natural gut bacteria found in the digestive system, while effectively combating free radicals, and helps to balance gut bacteria.
 Well, that’s quite incredible if you ask me!

-Honey Can Help Dog Skin Damage & Irritation
+Honey Can Help Dog Skin Irritation

 However, if you notice any skin issues or injuries worsening, or the wound is very serious, always seek medical advice from your vet as soon as possible.
 Honey may be a wonderful superfood, but it can’t heal everything.